Whirlpool Dishwasher Spray Arms Not Spinning

 Symptoms You May Notice

-- White film or undissolved detergent residue on glasses
+- White powdery film or chunks of undissolved detergent left on glasses and bowls after the cycle finishes.

 Can you reset a Whirlpool dishwasher to clear the NOT-SPINNING code?